 b.
 However, we all know that information is distributed while collecting information.

 c.
 Other disclaimers may be included in the survey to ensure users are aware of this fact.
-For example: “We will be collecting your opinion and informing you about products and services that have come online in the last year…”
+For example: “We will collect your opinion and inform you about products and services that have come online in the last year…”

-- Induced Judgments: The entire procedure of asking people their feedback can prompt them to build an opinion on something they otherwise would not have thought about.
-This is a very underlying yet powerful argument which can be compared to the “Product Placement” strategy currently used for marketing products in mass-media like movies and television shows.
+- Induced Judgments: The entire procedure of asking people for their feedback can prompt them to build an opinion on something they otherwise would not have thought about.
+This is a very underlying yet powerful argument that can be compared to the “Product Placement” strategy currently used for marketing products in mass media like movies and television shows.
 One example is the extensive and exclusive use of the “mini-Cooper” in the blockbuster movie “Italian Job.”
 This strategy is questionable and should be used with great caution.